Review and Herald Publishing Association: History

 Edson White established the Gospel Herald Publishing Company in Nashville, Tennessee, which was renamed to Southern Publishing Association in 1901.
 It merged with the Review and Herald in 1980.

 In creative works

 The 2014 documentary film War in Heaven, War on Earth: The Birth of the Seventh-day Adventist Church During the American Civil War by Chris Small and Loren Small discusses the formation of the Review and Herald Publishing Association.

+The Liberty magazine is published since 1906, currently having a circulation of under 200,000.